stevefolta/spft/README.md

 - Many more escape sequences.
 - More testing of character insertion and deletion scenarios.
 - Handle requests for big selections correctly.
+- Settable window class and other WM hints.